Table of Contents

 Individuals who have experienced a drug overdose are in need of addiction treatment interventions.
 Whether they are dealing with a recent drug problem or an entrenched chemical dependency, the fact that they have had an overdose is a warning sign that their substance use disorder is serious.

 Addiction treatment is available in either outpatient or inpatient formats.
-In most cases, medical insurance plans will cover at least a portion of the expenses related to treatment and rehabilitation.
+In most cases, insurance plans will cover at least a portion of the expenses related to treatment and rehabilitation.
 Plan coverage and personal resources will often dictate whether the individual will receive outpatient or inpatient care.

 Outpatient rehab is available in three levels of intensity: basic outpatient therapy, intensive outpatient programs (IOP) and partial hospitalization programs (PHP).
 The number of weekly hours dedicated to addiction treatment is based on the level of intensity of the outpatient program.
 Individuals will be able to live at home while they are receiving treatment, and can usually still work at least part-time.
 Most outpatient rehab programs last 3-6 months in duration.